Skylonxe/linux-perforce-installer/README.md

 Installs Perforce 2019.1 server.
 Tested with Ubuntu 18.04 & Debian 10 (powered by DigitalOcean) .
 All perforce files will be in /home/perforce

-Created to be used with UE4 projects.
+Originally created to be used with UE4 projects.
-Full version available at:

-https://allarsblog.com/2014/09/24/setup-perforce-digital/

-https://allarsblog.com/2017/04/05/populating-perforce-with-an-unreal-engine-source-build/
+This is improved and updated version of the following setup guides: https://allarsblog.com/2014/09/24/setup-perforce-digital/ https://allarsblog.com/2017/04/05/populating-perforce-with-an-unreal-engine-source-build/

 # Usage